quat1024/quat1024.github.io/in/posts/portal_2_stuff.md

 * [This is Teamwork](https://steamcommunity.com/workshop/filedetails/?id=292069590) by DrFauli.
 Two players.
 * [Gelocity](https://steamcommunity.com/workshop/filedetails/?id=368330611) by Radix.
 (This is *definitely* not a puzzle but even the most hardened puzzle nerds will admit it's fun.)

 Oh my god there's so many more puzzles I can list, but I don't want this list to be *too* overwhelming.
-I stuck mostly to collections for this post but there are lots of amazing puzzles that *aren't* part of a series or collection
+I stuck mostly to collections for this post but there are lots of amazing puzzles that *aren't* part of a series or collection too.

 Now go forth!